SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

             - step 4 Confirm the transfer application with the original broker.
 If you receive the original broker transfer confirmation e-mail or text message, reply directly to confirm
         question: >+
-          I already have an account with other brokers, and want to transfer my funds and positions to Snowball.
-What should I do?
+          I already have an account with other brokers, and want to transfer my funds and positions to Snowball X. What should I do?

   - categoryTitle: Margin Trading